 USPS (United Postal Services)

 Your return address is very important.
-The return address is how we bill your mail.
+The return address is how we bill your postage.
 “Limestone University, 1115 College Drive” is not sufficient; the department name or the name of the individual mailing the letter must be on the envelope.
 This will speed up the delivery of your mail.
 If it is unclear who is sending the mail piece, we will be forced to open the letter and return it to sender to be re-addressed.

 Non-Limestone Related Mail

-Outgoing Metered Mail: If you have more than 10 pieces of mail, please wrap it with a rubber band.
+Outgoing Metered Mail: If you have more than 10 pieces of outgoing mail, please wrap it with a rubber band.
 Not only does that help the Mail Center in sorting of the mail, it eliminates risk of campus mail being metered and mailed out, saving both time and money.
-International mail should be kept separate as is requires more than the regular first class postage.
+International mail should be kept separate as is requires more than the regular first-class postage.
 If you would like your pieces to be sealed, the flaps must be down and the insert must be completely in the envelope (we can only seal letter-size envelopes).
-The sealing process of the machine does not seal well, so if you have a large mailing; the Mail Center would suggest hand-sealing the letters.
+The sealing process of the machine does not always seal well, so if you have a large mailing, the Mail Center would suggest hand-sealing the letters.
 If you choose to use the Mail Center’s sealer, we cannot be responsible for the envelopes not being sealed properly.

 Size: Make sure the size of your letter fits the size of the envelope.
 When you over-stuff an envelope there is a greater risk of the envelope ripping and losing your letter.
 Remember, if it does not fit, don’t force it.
 Also, check the address showing on the window envelopes to make sure the complete address is showing or else it will be returned by the post office.
 This procedure will save time and money.
 The size of a letter or postcard will determine how much your mail piece will cost.
 The minimum size of a postcard is 3½ inches by 5 inches.
 The maximum size is 4¼ inches by 6 inches.
-Anything over that size will be posted at first class letter rate.
+Anything over that size will be posted at first-class letter rate.